-Once the warm air rises up, the surrounding cool air rushes into these empty space.
+Once the warm air rises, the surrounding cool air rushes into this space.

 The cool air heats up and again rises in the atmosphere.

-The rapid rise causes the formation of an eye-like structure in the centre.
+The rapid rise causes the formation of an eye-like structure in the center.

 Likewise, the low-pressure area gets continually filled with high-pressure wind.

-Hence, the above step by step process explains the causes of cyclone in points.
+Hence, the above step-by-step process explains the causes of cyclones in points.
 You must note, the effect of both cyclones and thunderstorms can be devastating with damage to life, as well as property.
 These are often responsible for flash floods caused by heavy rainfall which accompanies them.

-To know more about thunderstorm and cyclone, you can look into our online learning programs for a clear understanding.
-You can even download our Vedantu app for convenient user experience and access to detailed study material on every topic in your curricula.
+To know more about thunderstorms and cyclones, you can look into our online learning programs for a clear understanding.
+You can even download our Vedantu app for a convenient user experience and access to detailed study material on every topic in your curricula.